 What to do Preheat oven to 375′

 Place all crust ingredients in a bowl and combine by using a fork or pastry blender until butter is incorporated and crust sticks together but is still crumbly.
 Press this into a 10″ tart pan pressing crust up the sides and evenly on the bottom of the pan.
 Place in the preheated oven and bake for 10 minutes.
 Remove from oven and cool on a cooling rack until filling is ready.

 Reduce oven heat to 300′.
 In a mixing bowl combine the monk fruit and cornstarch first then whisk in the eggs until they become a lighter yellow and monk fruit is pretty much dissolved.
-Whisk in the milk and vanilla then very slowly add the butter while continuing to whisk or the butter will harden up again and form little beads of butter.
-Pour filling into cooled crust and bake in oven for 45 minutes to 1 hour until set.
+Whisk in the milk, salt, and vanilla then very slowly add the butter while continuing to whisk or the butter will harden up again and form little beads of butter.
+Pour the filling into the crust then sprinkle the coconut over the filling.
+Place the pie into preheated oven and bake for 45 minutes until set.
 Remove from oven and let cool for 20 minutes then refrigerate.